iazt/myocardium-segmentation/README.md

 Semestre primavera 2019.

-Integrantes: Rudy García, Ignacio Zurita T.
+Integrantes: Rudy García A., Ignacio Zurita T.